-EPA requested an official species list from the U.S. Fish and Wildlife Service (USFWS) using their Information for Planning and Consultation tool found on their website at: https://ecos.fws.gov/ipac to determine if there are any federally listed threatened or endangered species or their designated critical habit(s) that will be affected by the Lincoln Memorial Reflecting Pool discharge.
-The FWS has indicated that there is a total of zero threatened, endangered, or candidate species located at the Lincoln Memorial Reflecting Pool project area as defined using the iPaC tool.
+EPA requested an official species list from the U.S. Fish and Wildlife Service (USFWS) using their Information for Planning and Consultation tool found on their website at: https://ecos.fws.gov/ipac to determine if there are any federally listed threatened or endangered species or their designated critical habitat(s) that will be affected by the Lincoln Memorial Reflecting Pool discharge.
+The USFWS has indicated that there is a total of zero threatened, endangered, or candidate species located at the Lincoln Memorial Reflecting Pool project area as defined using the IPaC tool.

-NOTE: Per the requirements under Section 7 of the Endangered Species Act (50 C.F.R.
-402; 16 U.S.C. § 1536(c)) and concurrent with public notice of this draft permit, EPA is submitting a Biological Evaluation and Finding of No Effect to the U.S. Fish and Wildlife Service (FWS) and The National Oceanic and Atmospheric Administration National Marine Fisheries Service (NOAA Fisheries).
-Following consultation, the Services may stipulate requirements for the final permit.
+Per the requirements under Section 7 of the Endangered Species Act (50 CFR.
+Part 402; 16 U.S.C. § 1536(c)) EPA submitted a Biological Evaluation and Finding of No Effect to the USFWS and The National Oceanic and Atmospheric Administration National Marine Fisheries Service (NOAA Fisheries).
+NOAA concurred with EPA's conclusion that this permit is not likely to adversely affect any ESA-listed species or designated critical habitat under their jurisdiction.